22 Plants to Attract Hummingbirds

 Want to appeal to hummingbirds?
+Hummingbirds are attracted to a wide variety of flowers — usually those that are red and tubular — but to others as well.
 Consider these flowers they love to visit.

 Photo By: iStock/stocknshares